Debt Ratio

 Let’s go back to the bookstore and evaluate its reasonably expected relationship and its actual relationship.

 If you can imagine a bookstore, it is a shelving system loaded with books.
 It is not unreasonable to expect fixed assets to be less than current assets in value.
-After all, it isn’t as if book shelves are highly customized fixtures.
+After all, it isn’t as if bookshelves are highly customized fixtures.
 Long-lived assets will more than likely have financing that is long-term.
 Here is the comparison in dollars:

-SMALL TOWNE BOOKS, INC.
+SMALL TOWN BOOKS, INC.

 Fixed Assets Long-Term Debt